cockroachdb/docs/v21.2/sql-statements.md

 [`BACKUP`](backup.html) | Create disaster recovery backups of clusters, databases, and tables.
 [`RESTORE`](restore.html) | Restore clusters, databases, and tables using your backups.
 [`SHOW BACKUP`](show-backup.html) | List the contents of a backup.
 [`CREATE SCHEDULE FOR BACKUP`](create-schedule-for-backup.html) | Create a schedule for periodic backups.
-Core users can only use backup scheduling for full backups of clusters, databases, or tables.To use the other backup features, you need an [{{ site.data.products.enterprise }} license](enterprise-licensing.html).
+Core users can only use backup scheduling for full backups of clusters, databases, or tables.
+To use the other backup features, you need an [{{ site.data.products.enterprise }} license](enterprise-licensing.html).
 [`SHOW SCHEDULES`](show-schedules.html) |  View information on backup schedules.
 [`PAUSE SCHEDULES`](pause-schedules.html) |  Pause backup schedules.
 [`RESUME SCHEDULES`](resume-schedules.html) |  Resume paused backup schedules.